2vrxjtz5yr-ui/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-creation-guide.md

    - Read the images returned to extract recipe details (ingredients, instructions, descriptions)
    - Create HTML using `Filesystem:write_file` with proper schema
 4. Update inventory (mark all 5 complete, update stats)
-5. Update index (add all 5 links in alphabetical order)
+5. Update index (add all 5 links in alphabetical order by English name)
 6. Say: "✅ Completed 5 recipes: [list them].
-31 recipes remaining.
+47 recipes remaining.
 Ready to continue when you say 'continue'."

 **You wait** - Don't automatically start the next batch